Market risk

 Compliance risk

-There were 21 data breaches with respect to the processing of personal information.
-Four of these were reported to the regulator, the Dutch Data Protection Agency.
+There were twenty-eight data breaches with respect to the processing of personal information.
+Five of these were reported to the regulator, the Dutch Data Protection Agency.
 Some of the data breaches occurred at processors, such as property managers.
-The data breaches were caused by, amongst others, incorrectly sent e-mails.
 All data breaches were investigated and, where necessary, additional control measures were taken.
-In cases where this was necessary, Bouwinvest has informed the data subjects.
+Bouwinvest has informed the data subjects.